kanushree2311/Duel-Game/README.md

 ## About the project:
 The project is about a duel game with 4 different players- King, Queen, Knight, Joker.
 Each player have health, attack, defence points stored in the form of a dictionary individually.
 Using the concept of Object Oriented Programming in python, a duel battle is performed between the players.
-In the end the winner is announced.
+In the end, the winner is announced.

 <br>